-An estimated 10% of gross profit is not directly attributable to MFG or AEC, but is a hybrid in between.
-Infrastructure with MapEdit contributes here, but also CAE with eXs and variant design with customX as well as the area of construction suppliers from the industry (named 'iBIM' by M+M) can partly be allocated to hybrid (bottom left).
+An estimated 10% of gross profit is not directly attributable to MFG or AEC, but is hybrid in between.
+Infrastructure with Map-Edit contributes here, but also CAE with eXs and variant design with customX as well as the area of construction suppliers from manufacturing is allocated here (bottom left).